-- performs one or more of the binder functions referred to in section 48A; - may render services as an intermediary to or on behalf of an insurer, but when rendering such services does not perform any act the result of which is that another person will or does or offers to enter into, vary or renew a policy (i.e. solicit, market or sell a policy); and - may not be an associate of a mandated or non-mandated intermediary, or a representative of a mandated or non-mandated intermediary.
+- performs one or more of the binder functions referred to in section 49A; - may render services as an intermediary to or on behalf of an insurer, but when rendering such services does not perform any act directed towards entering into, maintaining or servicing a policy on behalf of an insurer, a potential policyholder or policyholder (i.e. solicit, market or sell a policy); and - may not be an associate2 of a mandated or non-mandated intermediary, or a representative3 of a mandated or non-mandated intermediary or an administrative FSP.